Reindeer Husbandry in Sweden - Challenges to Reindeer Husbandry II - Predation, Climate Change | | Print | |

 Climate change

-warming_arctic_beskrd_och_frminskadThe Arctic Council Arctic Climate Impact Assessment (2005), reflects more than 250 researchers' assessments of how climate change will affect the Arctic environment and the communities that live there.
+The Arctic Council Arctic Climate Impact Assessment (2005), reflects more than 250 researchers' assessments of how climate change will affect the Arctic environment and the communities that live there.
 The report also demonstrates that temperatures in the Arctic are rising faster than elsewhere in the world.
 These changes will involve, inter alia, shorter and warmer winters, and new varieties of wildlife in the Arctic.
 Climate Change also may result in increased development in the Arctic, which likely will bring negative affects on the reindeer pastures.

+Since reindeer herding is conducted in nature and is very much dependent on the conditions that nature provides, any changes that occur have special impacts on the practice of reindeer husbandry.
+But no one can yet know with certainty when, how and how much reindeer herding will be affected as a result of increased climate change.
 In a government investigation into the impacts of climate change in Sweden from 2007, a reindeer researcher, Öje Danell, predicted that land would be bare for longer and that plant productivity would increase by 20-40 percent.
 Since snow free time is when reindeer collect important fat and protein reserves, reindeer, according to Danell, can take advantage of this benefit for a longer period of time.
 However, there remains uncertainty about how the mountain flora will withstand warmer climates couple with the impacts that a warmer climate will have on different insect varieties and how they will affect reindeer.
 Danell estimates that warmer winters and all that they entail, together with today's continues encroachments in reindeer pastures, the increasing number of predators, may have such negative affects on reindeer herding in Sweden that within the space of 50 years, it will not be conducted as it is today.
+Related Articles/Posts reindeer, reindeer herding, reindeer husbandry, sameby, sweden |